Skip to main content

 <output_format>

-2. Then, output tool calls as XML elements
+2. Then, output up to 8 tool calls using nested XML elements.

 Example: